Gentianaceae

 Temperature

-Remove spent flowers to encourage continuous blooming.
-Prune dead leaves to ensure air circulation.
+Remove faded flowers to encourage new blooms.
+Trim dead leaves promptly and ensure good air circulation.

 Conclusion